Hackb07/DevNebula/README.md

 ## 🧑‍💻 Contributing

-Pull requests and suggestions are welcome!
+Contributions are welcome!
-Fork this repository and create a new branch for your improvements.
+Fork the repository, create a feature branch, and submit a pull request with improvements or fixes.

 ---

 ## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.